Introduction to Multiplication: Parent Observations and Actions (Part 1)

-What’s a parent to do with two kids, two approaches, and two vastly different outcomes in teaching the concept of multiplication?
+What’s a parent to do with two kids, two approaches, and two vastly different outcomes in teaching and learning the concept of multiplication basics?

 Alexander is 9 years old, and like many boys his age, is blessed with a rich understanding of almost everything!
 Alexander’s life revolves around money and trading cards, so he is naturally proficient with addition.
 I mention this because, at a glance, he appears to have the necessary tools to do multiplication, which is just repeated addition.
 One day, mid-semester Grade 2, Alexander excitedly announced he was doing multiplication.
 “What’s multiplication?” was my immediate response.
 “It’s the x, Dad,” he replied, ending the conversation.